antzGames/Godot-Compatibility-Decal-Node/README.md

 ## Limitations

-⚠️This plugin is currently experimental and not recommended for production use.

-🕵️ I'm seeking expert-level shader assistance to help resolve the current limitations listed below.

-Known limitations:

 - No support for normal maps, ambient occlusion, roughness, metallic, or emission textures.

 - Decals are unshaded (no lighting interaction).